kpdgayao/pine-time-app/README.md

 ## Production Deployment

+The Pine Time application is deployed using AWS services with a custom domain (pinetimeapp.com) managed through Route 53.

 ### Frontend Deployment

+- The React frontend is deployed on AWS Amplify with the custom domain pinetimeapp.com
-- The React frontend uses hardcoded production values in `src/config.ts` for production deployment
+- The frontend uses hardcoded production values in `src/config.ts` for production deployment
+- SSL is managed through AWS Certificate Manager with a wildcard certificate (*.pinetimeapp.com)
 - No environment variables are needed in production, simplifying deployment
 - The API base URL is automatically set to `https://api.pinetimeapp.com` in production
 - API prefix is intentionally set to an empty string to prevent duplicate prefixes

 ### Backend Deployment

+- The FastAPI backend is deployed on AWS Elastic Beanstalk with the custom domain api.pinetimeapp.com
 - The deployment package is created using the `create_deployment_zip.ps1` script
 - Only essential files are included: `app/`, `.ebextensions/`, `.platform/`, `Procfile`, `requirements.txt`
 - The resulting ZIP file is suitable for AWS Elastic Beanstalk and other Linux-based deployments
+- Database connection to Neon PostgreSQL is configured via environment variables in `.ebextensions/04_environment.config`
+- HTTPS is enabled through the Elastic Beanstalk load balancer with an AWS Certificate Manager certificate
+- HTTP to HTTPS redirection is configured for security
 - Ensure all paths in the ZIP file use forward slashes (/) for cross-platform compatibility

 ### Deployment Checklist